The Wannabe: Production

 Nick Sandow was inspired to write the film after reading about Thomas and Rosemarie Uva, a New York City couple who were murdered on Christmas Eve 1992 by the New York mafia after they had robbed several mafia social clubs over the prior few months.
 After Sandow worked with his Boardwalk Empire co-star Vincent Piazza on the script, the pair sent the script to Boardwalk Empire executive producer Martin Scorsese.
 Sandow told Creative Screenwriting, "When we felt comfortable about the script, we thought about trying to get it to Marty.
 He sent it to him with a bottle of wine before the holidays.
-We didn’t have expectations, but after the holidays they were having a table read for the first episode of the next season of Boardwalk Empire and Marty came up to him and said he loved The Wannabe."
+We didn't have expectations, but after the holidays they were having a table read for the first episode of the next season of Boardwalk Empire and Marty came up to him and said he loved The Wannabe."
 Scorsese agreed to serve as executive producer of the film.

 Release

-The film premiered at the Tribeca Film Festival on April 17, 2015.
-On May 18, 2015, Entertainment One Films acquired the film.
-It was released on December 4, 2015, by Entertainment One Films.
+The film premiered at the Tribeca Film Festival on April 17, 2015, and theatrically released on December 4, 2015, in the United States by Orion Pictures and Momentum Pictures.